Why Founders Need Coaching in Each Stage of Company Growth

 Why Coaching Is Important During Each Stage of Company Growth

-We now know that coaching creates exponential growth, and organizational stages in startups come fast and furious.
-However, each of these stages requires a different form of leadership — the driving factor for success at each stage.
+As organizations grow and mature, they go through predictable stages, each of which requires a different form of leadership in order to drive success at each stage.
+Coaching ensures that leaders are supported and growing exponentially in order to support this rapid evolution.

+We can refer to the stages of venture capital funding as a roadmap to match leadership and organizational dynamics.
+Each stage of organizational growth requires distinct skills and mindsets, and they are surprisingly different.

-The shift from being a contributor to a leader comes around the A and B rounds, where the human factor and managing others who are doing the work becomes primary over doing the work yourself as a founder.
+The shift from being a contributor to a leader brings in the human factor, and managing others who are doing the work becomes primary over doing the work yourself as a founder.
 This is accompanied by increasing pressure from the market, board and associated complex decisions that involve many other humans for the first time.
 The best investment a leader can make is in having a place to actively develop in an effort to meet the different needs of each stage.
 Coaches can support the transformations that are required.

-Each stage of organizational growth requires distinct skills and mindsets, and they are surprisingly different.
-The stages of venture capital funding provide somewhat of a roadmap to match leadership and organizational dynamics.

 Related: Coaching: The Best-Kept Secret to Growing as an Entrepreneur

-Think of this stage as a beachhead in a hostile environment; you need to build the first fire and survive.
-At the same time, you need to consider the well-being of your entire team and invest in balance and wellness activities to keep afloat to ensure your team stays with you through this challenging period.
+This stage is fairly existential: The company is literally being born, and most decisions have a big impact.
+Keeping things focused and moving quickly is paramount; people report that this stage is fueled by energy and the passion of the founder.
 A coach can help a founder focus, prioritize and learn about the beginnings of their business.
 At this stage, coaches frequently counsel the entire team; their effect is systemic and broad as they help the team work through designing early management processes, provide feedback to each other and learn as they make critical decisions.
+They can also help quarterback other key resources and advisors who assist in the success of the business.

 Related: If You Haven't Hired a Business Coach, You're Holding Yourself Back

-The beginnings of the growth stages, sometimes from the A-round but peaking at B- or C-rounds, are where the true organizational foundations are laid.
-A leadership team forms, strategic HR is hired, and processes are built to drive the organization and enable it to replicate.
-It is during this time that culture comes to the forefront.
+The beginnings of the growth stages, sometimes from the A-round but peaking at B or C rounds, are where the true organizational foundations are laid.
+A leadership team forms, strategic HR is hired, and processes are built to drive the organization and enable it to scale.
+It's during this time that culture comes to the forefront.
 In this stage, the CEO and other executives begin to focus on the organization as much as the product, and a true executive team begins to form.
 This requires a different, more human, skill set.
 Leaders have to become process builders.

 Coaching is key in developing these areas.
+A coach can help a leader upgrade their operating system and process the fundamental shifts at this stage.
+By offering reflective inquiry and support, the coach helps the leader understand that their value comes from letting go of parts of the business, building culture and the more symbolic aspects of their leadership.
 If they make it, these stages of growth can transform a leader into the mature version of leadership we know from larger companies.

 Related: 4 Ways a Coach Can Help You Lead Your Business to Success